Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Results

-Our main results for nine VMs and all LMs are presented in Figure~\ref{fig:seg_mae_res-lms} (See Appendix~\ref{sec:more-results} for the remaining VMs).
-P@1 results, represented by a solid line, far outperform the random baseline of $= \frac{1}{79059}$.
-Relaxing the search space to 10 neighbors (dashed lines), we see results in the range of 10 to 20 percent, indicating that this percentage of visual concepts were mapped to approximately the right region of the language space, with only a slight deviation.
-Considering P@100 (dotted line), we observe a further large jump in performance, with close to 70 percent of visual concepts finding a match in the language space when using ResNet, for example.
-ResNet models score highest overall, followed by SegFormers, while MAE models rank third.
-We presume that this ranking is the result, in part, of the model's training objectives: object classification may induce some level of language-informed bias into the ResNet encoder, and similarly for the scene parsing supervision used to train SegFormer models.
-In this sense, the performance of MAE models, which are fully unsupervised, lands the strongest evidence for the alignability of vision and language spaces---the signal could not come from anywhere else but the intrinsic properties of the visual world encoded by the models.
+Similarities between visual and textual representations and how they are recovered through Procrustes Analysis are visualized through t-SNE in Figure~\ref{fig:tsne_mapped_res}.
+Our main results for nine VMs and all LMs are presented in Figure~\ref{fig:seg_mae_res-lms-cleaned}.
+The best P@100 scores are around 64\%, with baseline scores lower than 1\% (Table~\ref{tab:baseline-details}).
+In general, even the smallest language models outperform the baselines by orders of magnitude.
+We focus mainly on P@10 and P@100 scores because P@1 only allows one surface form to express a visual concept, but in reality, an artifact such as a vehicle may be denoted by many lexemes (car, automobile, SUV, etc.), each of which may have multiple inflections and derivations (car, cars, car's, etc.).
+Figure~\ref{fig:res-examples-more} shows examples where the top predictions seem `as good' as the gold standard.
+We find that a region of 10 neighbours corresponds roughly to grammatical forms or synonyms, and a neighbourhood of 100 word forms corresponds roughly to coarse-grained semantic classes.
+Results of P@10 in Figure~\ref{fig:seg_mae_res-lms-cleaned}, show that up to one in five of all visual concepts were mapped to the correct region of the language space, with only a slight deviation from the specific surface form.
+Considering P@100, we see that more than two thirds of the visual concepts find a semantic match in the language space when using ResNet152 and OPT or LLaMA-2, for example.
+We see that ResNet models score highest overall, followed by SegFormers, while MAE models rank third.
+We presume that this ranking is the result, in part, of the model's training objectives: Object classification may induce a weak category-informed bias into the ResNet encoders.
+In this sense, the performance of MAE models, which are fully unsupervised, presents the strongest evidence for the alignability of vision and language spaces---the signal seemingly could not come from anywhere else but the intrinsic properties of the visual world encoded by the models.

-In Figure~\ref{fig:seg_mae_res-lms}, we can further study the convergence behavior of VMs and LMs as size grows.
-The effect of size is clear for MAE models and ResNet models, with precision scores growing from left to right.
-For SegFormer models, we see an increase in performance from B0 to B3, at which point performance seems to plateau and does not further improve for B5.
-When it comes to LM size, on the other hand, alignment precision clearly and steadily improves, suggesting that larger models better capture the properties of language.